Warnings / Alerts 2018

 The City of Canton’s employees are being advised to not follow links on suspicious emails, or enter any information on unfamiliar domains.

-City employees are continuing to be targets of Phishing attacks, probably being conducted by adversarial state level actors, such as Russia, China, and North Korea.
+City employees are continuing to be targets of Phishing attacks, probably being conducted by adversarial state level actors, such as Russia, China, and North Korea (those countries produce the most Spear Phishing attacks).
 City employees need to stay alert and vigilant in the fight against these attacks, because the attacks are not going to end, and they seem to be increasing in this last year.